SEA-Tech/SEA-Hacktober22/DevOps/README.md

-# Hacktoberfest22-Web Development
+# Hacktoberfest22-DevOps
 ## About
 This Repository's sole purpose is to help beginners and as well as experienced people contribute to Open Source Programming.
 The repository consists of a large number of advanced DSA algorithms implemented particularly in JAVA.
 Any other language is also accepted.

 Some of the topics include :
-* HTML and CSS
-* React Framework Projects
-* Python Full Stack Projects
-* Java Full Stack Projects
+* Selenium Testing Automation Projects.
+* TestNg Testing Automation Projects.
+* JUnit Testing Projects.

 As a part of Hacktoberfest Code of Conduct no spamming or irrelevant PRs will be accepted.

 ## How to Contribute